If you use intermittent catheters, your healthcare provider may recommend catheter insertion supplies or a catheterization insertion kit.

 No matter what size or type of intermittent catheter you want, 180 Medical carries it.

-If you’re feeling stressed by the news you’re going to have to start using catheters, you can rely on 180 Medical.
+If you’re feeling stressed about having to start using catheters, you can rely on 180 Medical.
 We know you’ve got plenty on your mind already.
 That’s why we make the process of getting your catheter supplies as pleasant and stress-free as possible.

 We’ll take the time to listen to your concerns and answer your questions.
-Plus, our Product Specialists have the expertise to guide you through your options, based on your insurance plan’s catheter coverage as well as your prescription.
+Plus, our Product Specialists have the expertise to guide you through your options based on your insurance plan’s catheter coverage and your prescription.
 We’ll gladly provide samples so you can try and choose the catheter that works best for you.

 Contact us today!